Odometer Rollback: How to Spot and Prevent Odometer Fraud

 What Does Odometer Rollback Mean?

 Odometer Rollback is when a car’s odometer has been fraudulently tampered with.
-This act makes it seem like a vehicle has lower mileage than it really does.
 It’s sometimes referred to as “busting miles” in the U.S. or “clocking” in Canada, the U.K., and Ireland.
+Individuals commit odometer fraud to make it seem like a vehicle has lower mileage than it really does.

-Why Do Dealers and Sellers Roll Back Odometers?
+Why Do Dealers and Sellers Rolled Back Odometers?

-The unsuspecting buyer spends top dollar on the vehicle under the impression that it’s in prime condition and expects years of trouble-free service.
+Unsuspecting buyers purchase the vehicle at top-dollar, all while under the impression that the car is in prime condition and will provide years of trouble-free service.
 Unbeknownst to them, the car has more wear and tear than they are aware of.
-In no time at all, cosmetic and functional damage rear their ugly heads.
+In no time at all, cosmetic and functional damage begins to appear.

 Within months of purchase, irritating breakdowns become more prevalent, causing buyers to incur maintenance costs such as tire and oil changes sooner than hoped.
-It also quickly dawns on the buyer that the vehicle’s resale value is a fraction of what they first thought.
+The buyer soon learns that the vehicle’s resale value is a fraction of what they first thought.

 How Odometer Rollback Happens